PradeepLoganathan/pradeepl-blog/content/blog/rest/rest-communicating-with-verbs-and-status-codes/index.md

 ---

-## Overview of HTTP

 In the previous [blog post]({{< ref "/blog/rest/what-is-rest" >}})  we talked about REST resources, Identifiers and Representations.
 In this post we will look at how we can connect the various resources and their representations with identifiers using the [HTTP protocol]({{< ref "/blog/http2" >}}).

 In a RESTful system, clients and servers interact only by sending each other messages that follow a predefined protocol.
-The REST architectural style is primarily associated with designs that use HTTP as the transport protocol.
+The [REST architectural style]({{< ref "/blog/rest/rest-architectural-constraints" >}}) is primarily associated with designs that use HTTP as the transport protocol.
 Even though we always associate the web with HTTP, it is but one of the long lived and dominant protocols.
 Protocols such as FTP, Gopher, Archie, Veronica, Jughead, Prospero etc. were part of the ecosystem but gave way to HTTP as it began to emerge as the dominant protocol.
 Some of the goodness of these protocols were also folded into the HTTP specification.

 HTTP is an open protocol that defines a standard way for user agents to interact with both resources and the servers that produce the resources.
-It is an application-level protocol that defines operations for transferring representations between clients and servers .HTTP is a document-based protocol, in which the client puts a document in an envelope and sends it to the server.
+It is an application-level protocol that defines operations for transferring representations between clients and servers.
+HTTP is a document-based protocol, in which the client puts a document in an envelope and sends it to the server.
 The server responds by putting a response document in another envelope and sending it back to the client.
 As an application protocol, HTTP is designed to keep interactions between clients and servers visible to libraries, servers, proxies, caches, and other tools.
 Visibility is a key characteristic of HTTP.
 When a protocol is visible, caches, proxies, firewalls, etc., can monitor and even participate in the protocol.
 Features like Caching responses, automatically invalidating cached responses, detecting concurrent writes, and preventing resource changes, Content negotiation and Safety and Idempotency depend entirely on keeping requests and responses visible.

 ## The Uniform Interface